Modeling the Economic Impacts of AI Openness Regulation: Analysis of Regulation Effects

 \begin{definition}[Pareto-Optimal Policies] Given a vector of $d$ utility functions $\mathbf{u} \in \mathbb{R}^d$, the Pareto-optimal policy is the regulatory profile $(\theta, p)$ that maximizes the following optimization problem: ${\arg\max}_{p, \theta}\ w^\top \mathbf{u}\ s.t.\ \|w\|_1=1, w_i>0, \forall i \in [d].$ The Pareto-optimal policies optimize some weighting over the objectives, where the weight vector $w$ sits on the standard $d$-simplex. \end{definition}

-\textbf{Regulation can lead to Pareto improvement over ($\omega, \alpha_1, U_G, U_D$).} When initial performance ($\alpha_0$) is low, there is a region of regulation where $G$ complies with the open-source threshold when $G$ would otherwise fully close.
-This intermediate openness level is beneficial to both players because $D$ makes significant model improvements that increase the total amount of surplus allocated by the bargain.
-However, this intermediate openness level is not chosen by $G$ in the no-regulation equilibrium because $\alpha_0$ is too low to offset the initial costs of opening the model and $\delta$ is high enough to generate a limited amount of closed revenue.
+\textbf{Regulation can lead to Pareto improvement over ($\omega, \alpha_1, U_G, U_D$).} When initial performance ($\alpha_0$) is low, there is a region of regulation where $G$ complies with the open-source threshold but would fully close otherwise.
+This intermediate openness level is mutually beneficial because $D$ makes significant model improvements that increase the total amount of surplus allocated by the bargain.
 Figure \ref{fig:regulation_benefits} presents one set of parameters where a region of regulation achieves Pareto improvement over ($\omega, \alpha_1, U_G, U_D$), guiding players toward a mutually beneficial equilibrium that is unachievable without imposing a penalty.

-Bargaining dynamics explain why $G$ does not choose the Pareto-improving $\omega^*$ in the absence of regulation.
-Specifically, the sequence of play ensures that regulation shapes the bargaining outcome, as $U_G$ changes with $(p, \theta)$.
-In Figure \ref{fig:regulation_mixed_effects}, the no-regulation bargaining outcome is roughly balanced ($\delta^* \approx 0.5$), but introducing a penalty $p > 0$ changes the bargaining outcome so that $\delta^* \rightarrow 1$ as the threshold increases below the indifference curve.
-Any openness level $\omega^* = \theta$ chosen by $G$ below the indifference curve yields higher utility payoffs for $G$ due to a greater revenue share from $\delta^*$ and minimal closed revenue loss from low performance ($\alpha_0$).
+The mutually beneficial openness level is not chosen in the absence of regulation because bargaining alone does not provide a credible commitment mechanism.
+There is no assurance that $G$ will keep the model open rather than fully closing it to maximize its own $\delta$-share if $D$ concedes a greater revenue share.
+Cheap shot strategies that are individually beneficial to $G$ are constrained by regulation; the penalty ensures $G$ will at least open the model at the threshold under certain conditions, and $D$ can safely offer a more favorable bargain to secure $G$'s cooperation.
+In Figure \ref{fig:regulation_mixed_effects}, the no-regulation bargaining outcome is roughly balanced ($\delta^* \approx 0.5$), but introducing a penalty $p > 0$ changes the bargaining outcome so that $\delta^* \approx 1$ as the threshold increases below the indifference curve.